kstota/cs121-final/README.md

 ## Overview

-This is a SQL implementation of the Pokemon database, paired with a Python CLI for both regular clients and admins (who have additional admin-specific functionality).
+This is a SQL implementation of the Pokemon Storage System, paired with a Python CLI for both regular clients and admins (who have additional admin-specific functionality).
 This implementation has the additional ability to detect whether a stored Pokemon is "hacked" - that is, whether its stats are legitimate according to in-game mechanics actually used to compute the stat